-The next stop on this great day-tour is the spectacular Skógafoss Waterfall.
+The next stop on this great day tour is the spectacular Skógafoss Waterfall.
 With its dramatic 60-meter fall, the waterfall is one of the more famous ones in Iceland.
 It can be seen in Thor: Dark World and The Secret Life of Walter Mitty, for example.

 Skógafoss is also the beginning of the hike over Fimmvörðháls, over to Þórsmörk.
-It is possible to walk up steps next to it and see it from above.
+It is possible to walk up the steps next to it and see it from above.

 Vík í Mýrdal

-Vík í Mýrdal is the southernmost point of the tour and is the only coastal village to not have a harbour.
+Vík í Mýrdal is the southernmost point of the tour and is the only coastal village not to have a harbour.
 The small village has only 750 inhabitants and boasts spectacular views of the mountains and out to sea.
 The black sand beach gives excellent views of the Reynisdrangar Basalt Sea Stacks.

 Reynisfjara Black Sand Beach and Sólheimajökull Glacier